Kong/docs.konghq.com/app/plugins/jwt.md

 ### Upstream Headers

-When a JWT is valid, a consumer has been authenticated, the plugin will append some headers to the request before proxying it to the upstream API/service, so that you can identify the consumer in your code:
+When a JWT is valid, a Consumer has been authenticated, the plugin will append some headers to the request before proxying it to the upstream API/service, so that you can identify the Consumer in your code:

 * `X-Consumer-ID`, the ID of the Consumer on Kong
 * `X-Consumer-Custom-ID`, the `custom_id` of the Consumer (if set)
 * `X-Consumer-Username`, the `username` of the Consumer (if set)

 You can use this information on your side to implement additional logic.
-You can use the `X-Consumer-ID` value to query the Kong Admin API and retrieve more information about the consumer.
+You can use the `X-Consumer-ID` value to query the Kong Admin API and retrieve more information about the Consumer.

 [rfc-jwt]: https://tools.ietf.org/html/rfc7519
 [api-object]: /docs/latest/admin-api/#api-object